ioccc-src/winner/2024/ferguson1/README.md

 you figure out how this works?

-The `-Wformat-nonliteral` is part of obfuscation **AND** allowing me to even have this as a submission.
+The `-Wformat-nonliteral` is part of obfuscation **AND** allowing me to even have this as an entry.
 The format conversions for scanf and printf are way too long and would consume a huge amount of bytes[^3].
 It would also make the program much less pretty and FAR MORE obvious.
 Well: maybe not: I guess it depends on if it would complain about how `V()` is done.
 But let's be honest: